outline/outline-onprem/README.md

 1. Now you're read to start your Outline server with: `sudo docker-compose up -d`.
 1. Navigate to your server's address in a web browser.
 You will see a login screen with a placeholder Slack authentication method.
 1. To configure authentication for your org, open `docker.env` and add your keys there for the identity providers you will be using.

+## Customizing your install

+Configuration for your installation of Outline is located in `docker.env`.
+Here, you can set up authentication (SSO and SAML), database, and file storage.

+If you are using your own database and file storage, you can optimize your install footprint by modifying `docker-compose.yml` and removing the dependencies on `postgres` and `minio`.